Report a Title-IX Violation

 Lamar County or Barnesville City: 911

-To submit a report in-person, please download and complete the Title-IX Incident Report, and bring it to the Title IX Coordinator in the Human Resources Office located in the Georgia House.
+To submit a report in-person, please download and complete the Title-IX Incident Report, and bring it to the Title IX Coordinator in the Human Resources Office located on Spencer Street.

 Title IX Coordinator